 Hewa-Wellalage et al (2022) use a cross-section sample of 8,921 businesses from WBES and World Bank COVID-19 follow-up surveys upon 19 mostly developing countries, wherein Tunisia is not included.
-Applying an Heckprobit and marginal effects as well as propensity score matching and Blinder-Oaxaca decomposition, authors find no evidence of discrimination.
-In contrast, micro firms and female entrepreneurs are slightly favoured over larger firms and their male counterparts, suggesting that financial institutions prefer less risky female borrowers.
+They find no evidence of negative discrimination.
+In contrast, micro firms and female entrepreneurs are slightly favoured over larger firms and their male counterparts, suggesting that financial institutions prefer less risky female borrowers and foster positive discrimination.

 On the other hand, discrimination occurs for female business owners/managers.